iiasa/message-ix-models/doc/global/energy/index.rst

 * Primary energy: raw product at a generation site (e.g., crude oil input to the refinery)
 * Secondary energy: finalized product at a generation site (e.g., gasoline or diesel fuel output from the refinery)
 * Final energy: finalized product at its consumption point (e.g., gasoline in the tank of a car or electricity leaving a socket)
-* Useful energy: finalized product satisfying demand for services (e.g., heating, lighting or moving people)
+* Useful energy (Demand): finalized product satisfying demand for services (e.g., heating, lighting or moving people)

 Technologies can take in energy commodities from one level and put out at another level (e.g., refineries produce refined oil products at secondary level from crude oil at the primary level) or at the same level (e.g., hydrogen electrolyzers produce hydrogen at the secondary energy level from electricity at the secondary level).
 The energy forms defined in each level can be